usman-bashir/xrc/README.md

 ------------

 XRC is a rendering framework for ASP.NET that can be used in combination with ASP.NET MVC.
-Using a [CQRS] approach can be used for rendering (query) dynamic or static content inside an existing ASP.NET site.
+Can be used for rendering (query) dynamic or static content inside an existing ASP.NET site.

 Why XRC?
 --------